lsj5031/tailslap-lite/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/yourusername/TailSlap/releases)
+1. Download the latest release from the [releases page](https://github.com/tailslap/TailSlap/releases)
-2. Run the installer or extract the portable version
+2. Extract the portable version or run the self-contained executable
 3. The application will start automatically and appear in your system tray

+### Requirements

+- **Windows 10 or later**
+- **.NET 9 Runtime** (download from [dotnet.microsoft.com](https://dotnet.microsoft.com/download/dotnet/9.0)) - not needed if using self-contained build
+- **Internet connection** for LLM processing (local Ollama doesn't require internet)

 ## Usage